Electron Micrograph of a Giardia trophozoite

 No one is completely sure but infection seems to cause problems with normal intestinal absorption of vitamins and other nutrients.
 Diarrhea is generally not bloody.
 Immune suppressive medications such as corticosteroids can re-activate an old Giardia infection.
 We do not know why some infected hosts get diarrhea while others never do.

 A broad spectrum dewormer called fenbendazole (Panacur®) seems to be the most reliable treatment at this time.
 Metronidazole (Flagyl®) in relatively high doses has been a classical treatment for Giardia but studies show it to only be effective in 67% of cases.
-The high doses required to treat Giardia also have been known to occasionally result in temporary neurologic side effects or upset stomach.
 For some resistant cases, both medications are used concurrently.
 Febantel is also commonly used for Giardia as it is converted to fenbendazole in the body.

 Because cysts can stick to the fur of the infected patient and be a source for re-infection, the positive animal should receive a bath at least once in the course of treatment.
 At the very least, the patient should have a bath at the end of the treatment course.